Why 77% of Machine Vision Systems Miss Defects [Fix]

 Introduction

 Your vision system passed every test on the bench.
 Then it hit the production floor and started missing scratches, misreads, and dimensional drift that your operators catch with the naked eye.
 The gap between lab accuracy and line-side reality is where most machine vision deployments quietly fail.
-This guide breaks down exactly why that happens and what to fix first.
+Understanding how automation transforms quality control is the first step to fixing it.

 What Causes a Machine Vision System to Fail on the Production Line?